Ray wins 5th straight as Diamondbacks top Giants 3-2

 Arizona reduced its magic number for clinching its first postseason berth since 2011 to seven.

-The Diamondbacks trailed 2-1 when Pollack doubled in two runs off Giants starter Jeff Samardzija (9-14) in the seventh inning.
+The Diamondbacks trailed 2-1 when Pollock doubled in two runs off Giants starter Jeff Samardzija (9-14) in the seventh inning.

 Daniel Descalso started the rally with a two-out single that snapped a streak of 14 straight batters Samardzija had retired.